arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 [( )] First run c, then d
 ***
 <div class = 'answer'>
-You must run the `git add` to tell Git to stage `myFile.txt`, then you can commit the changes an leave your short, descriptive message.
+You must run the `git add` to tell Git to stage `myFile.txt`, then you can commit the changes and leave your short, descriptive message.
 We will discuss how to think of these steps in the [next section](#understanding-the-git-workflow).
 </div>
 ***